kevin-powell/chat-app-starter/README.md

+# For CSS Demystified Live #5

+Below is the readme from FrontEndMentor if you want to check it out.

+I've cleaned up the code a touch that I did in the live session.
+You might have to make a few changes or additions to the HTML file.
+I'm only focusing on the phone, but you're more than welcome to do the whole thing of course!

-# Frontend Mentor - Chat app CSS illustration
+## Frontend Mentor - Chat app CSS illustration

 ![Design preview for the Chat app CSS illustration coding challenge](./design/desktop-preview.jpg)